Technigo/project-news-site/README.md

 Hover effects added for news card to shake and links to change background color.

 ## View it live
-Every project should be deployed somewhere.
-Be sure to include the link to the deployed project so that the viewer can click around and see what it's all about.
+Link to the deployed project https://vibrant-pare-d19413.netlify.app/

 ## Known errors and suggested improvements
  News cards are not flipping as I did not get that feature to work flawlessly.
 Will added later on in a next version :)